huijing/huijing.github.io/_posts/2019-04-07-using-css-to-make-a-print-banner.md

 In 2017, there was no CSSConf.Asia (neither will there be on in 2019, unfortunately).
 So [Chris](https://twitter.com/cliener) and I somehow came up with this hare-brained idea to have a mini half-day conference style CSS event.
 I called it the [Talk.CSS `max-content` edition](https://singaporecss.github.io/24/), because you know, maximum content?
 Look, naming things is hard.

-I thought it was the perfect opportunity to use Gilbert for text `max-content`, subtly colourful was what I was going for.
+I thought it was the perfect opportunity to use Gilbert for the text `max-content`.
+Subtly colourful was what I was going for.
 Things went well on the website itself.
-The way colour fonts work, even if the browser doesn't support colour fonts, the typeface still renders and displays, just solid black instead of in colour.
+The way colour fonts work, even if the browser doesn’t support colour fonts, the typeface still renders and displays, just solid black instead of in colour.

 Gilbert's colour font version came in OpenType (`.otf`), so it wasn't hard to style the words `max-content` to use it.
 I then wanted to create banner images for the social medias and realised that I couldn't.
 My broke ass clearly did not own a single Adobe product, and at the time (before 23 Jan 2018), Photoshop and maybe Illustrator were the only applications that supported colour fonts.